 The mechanics of parallax are complicated.
 You don't need to know them.
 All you need to know is how to identify and deal with the issue.

 Parallax happens because of improper alignment between you eye and the scope.
 Is there is too much distance between you eye and the ocular lens, you will get parallax.
 Simply sliding your head back and forth will allow you to find a place with no black around the edges.
 You are then parallax-free.

 Why are the scope adjustments always called windage and elevation?

-It is true that the adjustments are truly horizontal and vertical but the use of the terms elevation and windage are very old and harken back to the history of distance shooting with artillery pieces.
-The terms have been in use for so long that it’s become the standard.
+The adjustments areactually horizontal and vertical.
+The use of the terms elevation and windage go back a long way.
+They harken back to the history of distance shooting with artillery pieces.
+The terms have been in use for so long that they've become standard.

-In modern use, these terms are true for scopes that adjust by turrets where you compensate for wind by adjusting the reticle left or right and elevate your bore in relation to the optical sight by adjusting the elevation knob.
+In modern times, these terms are true for scopes that adjust by turrets.
+You compensate for wind by adjusting the reticle left or right.
+You can elevate your bore in relation to the optical sight by adjusting the elevation knob.

 This is another older phrase taken for artillery use.
-A MOA is 1/60th of a degree, it just so happens that it is also about 1 inch at 100 yards.
-It is used as a standard that is easily measured and understood.
-The only way it will ever need to be understood by a shooter is when he is making adjustments and is best just kept as roughly 1 inch at 100 yards.
+A MOA is 1/60th of a degree.
+It just so happens that an MOA is also about 1 inch at 100 yards.
+It is used as an easily understaood and measured standard.
+You only ever need to know MOA is when making adjustments.
+In that case keep everything to roughly 1 inch at 100 yards.

-Just to be thorough, making an adjustment of 60MOA would move your scope a single degree on a circle.
-This is unlikely to ever happen as even the most powerful scopes usually top out at 40 or 50 MOA.
+Just to make sure you understand, here's an example.
+When you make an adjustment of 60MOA, you move your scope a single degree around a circle.
+This is unlikely to ever happen.
+Even the most powerful scopes usually top out at 40 or 50 MOA.